liangdashuang/mobilenet_v2_ssd/README.md

-MobileNet-SSD
+#MobileNet-SSD
-A caffe implementation of MobileNet-SSD V2 detection network
+A caffe implementation of MobileNet-SSD V2 detection network.

+#To do
+caffe model on coco will be release later.